 Pets surrendered by their owners make up the majority of the animals received at OHS.
-We do not accept stray dogs, as by law these animals must go to Multnomah County Animal Services or the local jurisdiction in which they were found.
-We often have stray cats as the shelter, as some jurisdictions have no facilities for stray cats.
+We do not accept stray dogs, as by law these animals must go to county animal services in the local jurisdiction in which they were found.
+We sometimes have stray cats at the shelter, as some jurisdictions have no facilities for stray cats.

 Through our Second Chance Program, OHS saves more lives by accepting animals from shelters and animal control agencies across Oregon, Washington and California.
 In the case of a national disaster, such as Hurricane Katrina, we accepted dogs from Georgia and Louisiana.
 In a typical year, we'll receive thousands of animals from other shelters.
 These shelters typically face the dual problems of too many abandoned animals and too few adopters.

-Our goal is to place 100 percent of the pets received at our shelter.
+Our goal is to find homes for 100 percent of the pets received at our shelter.
 Pets placed up for adoption need to be of sound temperament and good health.
 Pets with a history of severe aggression or major medical problems that cannot be resolved without extensive veterinary care are not suitable for our adoption program.
-That being said, many animals undergo substantial rehabilitation prior to placement for adoption.
+That said, many animals undergo substantial rehabilitation at OHS prior to placement for adoption.
 Our "Pet Pals" dog obedience program, staffed by a group of dedicated volunteers, works with difficult to place dogs to resolve behavior problems that would be a deterrent to adoption, and our medical staff treat pets for a variety of conditions and injuries.

-Pets stay up for adoption as long as they remain physically and emotionally healthy.
-For some dogs this can mean living at the shelter for six months or more until the right home is available.
+There is never a time limit on an animal's stay at OHS.
+For some pets, this can mean living at the shelter for six months or more until the right home is available.

-When looking for a new home, dogs generally wait an average of 8 days or less and cats wait an average of 9 days or less (kittens average 1 day while puppies are 3 days).
-OHS has found homes for dogs in less then 4 days and waited over 120 days to find the perfect home for some of our feline guests.
+When looking for a new home, dogs generally wait an average of 8 days or less and cats wait an average of 9 days or less (kittens average 1 day while puppies, 3 days).

 OHS has 296 volunteer foster families who care for newborns, pregnant cats, and recuperating dogs until they are ready to be placed up for adoption.
 In addition, foster families will shelter and care for animals when the kennels are full or if an individual animal needs a break from the stress of staying in the kennels.
 Our foster families directly saved the lives of 1,274 animals in 2013 alone.